 Imagine you are driving to work one day, with a million things on your mind.
-You are nervous about the big presentation at work, worried that you will forget your wife’s birthday and about that impeding loan payment.
+You are nervous about the big presentation at work, worried that you will forget your wife’s birthday and about that impending loan payment.
 Now you breeze past that huge billboard advertising some new product, with a beaming girl’s face pasted on it.
 Chances are that you don’t even remember the brand or even seeing that ad.
 Did you even notice it?

 These are only but a few of the challenges that marketers face when deciding whether to use display ads for their campaigns or not.
-In this choc-a-bloc age, the audience have only a very short window of time in which to see, understand and develop interest in your product through your ads.
+In this choc-a-bloc age, the audience has only a very short window of time in which to see, understand and develop an interest in your product through your ads.
 And we are not even talking about clicking on your ads here, not to mention competing with thousands of other products in the finite ad space.

 In all seriousness, while completely redirecting the attention of your audience may not be the best way for advertisers focusing on OOH, it becomes imperative for advertisers using display ads in the digital medium.

-In this blog, we will look at 5 of the ways we have seen that work when it comes to making engaging and thereby successful Google Display ads.
+In this blog, we will look at 5 of the ways we have seen that work when it comes to making engaging and thereby successful Google Display Ads.

 Tip 1: Choose the location of the ads very carefully

-The most basic rule is - if your ad is not relevant , it will never be successful.
+The most basic rule is - if your ad is not relevant, it will never be successful.
 Simply put, choosing which websites and pages your ad should appear on becomes a very important decision.
 This might result in your marketing efforts being defeated even before they have begun.

-- Be where your audience are - Be sure to place your ads on websites or pages where your target audience frequent or are consistent with their interests.
+- Be where your audience is - Be sure to place your ads on websites or pages where your target audience frequent or are consistent with their interests.
 This requires you to spend considerable time researching your TG thoroughly.

 Tip 2 : Position your ads in a way to grab maximum eyeballs